Purple People Eaters: Three Super Bowls in four years

 With the Vikings intimidating line leading their defense and their future Hall of Fame quarterback Fran Tarkenton leading the offense, the Vikings went on to participate in Super Bowls VIII, IX, and XI, though the Vikings lost each one.
 In 1973, Eller became an All Pro for the fifth time in six years.
-Page meanwhile was named NEA Defensive Player of the Year as the Vikings returned to the Super Bowl for the second time in five years, ultimately falling to the Miami Dolphins by a score of 24-7.
+Page meanwhile was named NEA Defensive Player of the Year as the Vikings ranked second in the league in points allowed.

-In 1974, Doug Sutherland started in place of Larsen and continued for the next seven years.
-Sutherland went on to start in Super Bowl IX as the Vikings were once again NFC Champions.
-Larsen retired after the 1974 season, thus making Super Bowl IX his last game, a 16-6 loss to the Pittsburgh Steelers.